 Have you or a loved one ever been harmed by a medication mistake?
 If you have, you may have many questions about your options.
 Medical mistakes are the third leading cause of death in the US, killing around 250,000 people a year.
 Many of these revolve around medication errors.

-When you need a pharmaceutical attorney, turn to the trusted professionals at the SMT Legal for help.
+When you need a pharmaceutical lawyer, turn to the trusted professionals at the SMT Legal for help.

 What Can Go Wrong

 The process of prescribing and receiving a medication may seem simple to us, but it is actually fairly complex.
 A doctor must give the order for a medication to be given.
 This order must then be received, reviewed, and filled by a pharmacist.
 After that, the medication is dispensed, either to a nurse to give it to the patient or directly to the patients themselves.

 Often, medication errors revolve around the following mistakes: